mainCSG/DotTuning/finalscripts/README.txt

 Iterates main_curr_thresh_sweep.py for different current threshold values.
 Set the range of current threshold factor (that decides range of current threshold values) and the number of values to be iterated over in this range through the 'sweep' variable.
 Different values of gate and cross gate capacitances obtained are plotted vs current threshold factor.
 Mean and standard deviation of these capacitances is calculated.

 --------------------------------------------

 Accumulation_gate_sweep.py

 Iterates main_accumulation_gate_sweep.py over the different pairs of accumulation gate values swept over.
 A fixed current threshold factor (and hence current threshold value) is set.
-The data is analysed for low resolution regime.
+The data is analyzed for low resolution regime.
 Values of gate and cross gate capacitances calculated is plotted as a function of accumulation gate voltages on a heat map.
 If an iteration throws an error because the fixed current threshold set is inappropriate, capacitance values for that iteration are set to zero.
 ---------------------------------------------